 The PSV licenced cars were big enough to carry small parties.
 Thanks to Michael Marshall and Roger Grimley for the vehicle information.

-H L Palmer of Shapwick is listed in March 1932 as the operator of two market day services from his home village, one to Blandford via Tarrant Crawford and Langton, the other to Wimborne via Pamphill.
+H L Palmer of Shapwick is listed in March 1932 as the operator of two market day services from his home village, one to Blandford via Tarrant Crawford and Langton on Thursday, the other to Wimborne via Pamphill on Saturday.
 These originated in 1928 with Henry Thomas Hales and then passed to Palmer.
-It is presumed that these services lapsed with the advent of Lyne's service to Wimborne in 1933.
+The two routes were discontinued in November 1932, possibly they lapsed with the advent of Lyne's service to Wimborne.

 OTTON OF CRANBORNE

 Turning back north again, the Otton business was based in the village of Cranborne.
 The timetable below shows the routes of Percy Otton t/a William Otton & Son.
-They were established by 1920 and are often remembered for their Commer bus with an illuminated sign.
+They were established by 1920 and are often best remembered for their 1934 Commer bus ALJ398 with its illuminated sign upfont.
 William Otton had been a grocery shop manager in Lyndhurst and bought the Beehive Stores in Cranborne by 1915.
 The grocery stores passed to Sid Otton and William expanded his interests to include transport.
-Percy Otton (born March 1896) took over the business from his father in 1933.
+Percy Otton (March 1896 - 1970) took over the business from his father in 1933.
 Some of their fleet enjoyed many years of service with them.
 There was little change over the years, apart from fares revisions, eg the last one made in April 1951.
 The bus routes were withdrawn in late 1952 - perhaps when the Commer expired? - but they continued as coach operators for a few more years.
 Adams (Victory Tours of Handley) and Otton worked together on schools with some sub-contracting.
-The business was sold to Adams in April 1957, and one Bedford OB was transferred.
-Afterwards the firm continued as motor dealers in Cranborne, later Verwood, and then in modern times relocated to Old Sarum near Salisbury where they trade as Ottons Landrover.
+The business was sold to Adams in April 1957, and one Bedford OB EFX337 was transferred.
+Afterwards the firm continued as motor dealers in Cranborne, later Verwood, and then in modern times relocated to Old Sarum near Salisbury where they traded as Ottons Landrover.